 Globes in store windows were often accompanied by a silvered sphere.
 For nighttime illumination, light was focused on the sphere and reflected onto the globes.
 This was especially attractive for globes with a punty-cut surface.

 Of course, were it not for their colored water, show globes would be nothing more than pretty jars.
 Pharmacists prided themselves on their ability to create vibrant colors using chemicals on hand in their shop.
 Getting just the right mix of colors took practice -- even with a recipe book.

-The first globe to greet visitors of the Museum is vivid red and hangs from the mouth of a spiraled bronze dragon wall mount.
+Inside Skaggs Room 344, the first globe to greet visitors of the Museum is vivid red and hangs from the mouth of a spiraled bronze dragon wall mount.
 It is especially brilliant during certain times of the year when it is struck by morning sun.
 A similar globe is depicted in the original oil painting Territorial Pharmacist on display in the administrative offices, in which artist Greg Singley has portrayed a scene from a typical pharmacy during Arizona's territorial days.

 The oldest globes in the Museum's collection, located in the third-floor alcove, date back to the 1880s.
 They are excellent examples of the three-tiered variety, with finely cut stoppers and etched exteriors.
 During Arizona's pre-statehood territorial days, these kinds of globes were a common sight in pharmacies.
 Small, desktop globes are displayed in the third-floor elevator lobby, and two hanging globes can be seen in the first-floor territorial pharmacy display.